The Best Pet Spiders to Keep at Home

 Costa Rican Zebra Tarantula with stunning markings

-Its legs also have black and white bands.
-This adds to its beauty.
-These patterns warn predators that the spider is not an easy catch.
+Its legs too include black and white stripes.
+This accentuates its elegance even further.
+These markings alert predators that the spider is not a simple catch.

 Ideal Habitat Setup

-Here are some tips for setting up their home:
+Here are some suggestions for arranging their home:

-• Add a hide or shelter for your spider to feel safe.
+• Put a hide or den for your spider to feel comfortable.

-• Make sure there’s good air flow and keep humidity at 65% to 75%.
+• Check for proper air flow and maintain humidity between 65% and 75%.

 Creating a home that feels like their natural habitat helps your pet stay happy and healthy.